Offshore performance review system for remote teams

 Know when performance is really a system issue

 The U.S. Office of Personnel Management's performance management material ties good review systems to clear expectations and measurable outcomes.
 That is the point here.
-The review should tell a remote worker what good looks like, how it will be checked, and what to do when the next exception appears.

 How to use this playbook

-For OutsourcedU, the practical next step is to connect the idea back to a role scorecard, SOP, onboarding plan, or weekly scorecard.
-That keeps the content aligned with the broader offshore team system instead of leaving it as general advice.
+The next step is simple: connect the idea to a role scorecard, SOP, onboarding plan, or weekly scorecard.
+That turns the article into a tool you can use.

-Where this fits in the outsourcing system
+Where this fits

 FAQ